This past Thursday, we went to foothills of the Smoky Mountains to stroll along the streets of Gatlinburg. It’s gorgeous there this time of the year!

 What can I say, except Godiva was FANTASTIC like always.
 Needless to say, Godiva wins hands down easily and you betcha we’ll continue to buy from Godiva!

 Pssst… just wanted to throw this out to ya that Godiva has a little promo going on where you can receive a $10 gift certificate for every $50 you spend.
-This offer expires ends shortly before Christmas and I found out the GC are mailed out to you after Christmas.
+This offer expires ends shortly before Christmas and I found out the GCs mailed after Christmas.
 It’s a nice incentive, especially if you’re planning to buy anyhow.
 Oh yeah, you can further your savings by going through Ebates.
 (If you click this link & join with me, then after you make your first purchase I will receive a one- time bonus of $5 and a chance at the $10,000 sweeps.)

 I have one more mail order candy review up my sleeve.
 Come back to see how See’s Candies fairs in the Kennedy Chocolate Taste-Off Challenge.